 Japanese Resources Overseas Resources Basic Policy and Scheme Based on verifications by organizations approved by forest, timber or lumber industry organizations specified in the Guideline for Verification of Legality and Sustainability of Wood and Wood Products established by Japan's Forest Agency in connection with government procurement initiatives to fight illegal logging in accordance with the Law on Promoting Green Purchasing.
-Veri¬fications by individual companies using their own approaches, as provided in the Guideline for Verification of Legality and Sustainability of Wood and Wood Products.
+Confirmation based on a due-diligence system (DDS) for Verifications by individual companies using their own approaches, as provided in the Guideline for Verification of Legality and Sustainability of Wood and Wood Products.
 Based on the Japan Paper Association's guideline for measures against illegal logging.
-Confirmation based on a due-diligence system (DDS) for verifying legality under the Clean Wood Act Confirmation of Legality and Traceability Traceability based on the Guideline for Verification of Legality and Sustainability of Wood and Wood Products established by Japan's Forest Agency Onfirmation of basic information relating to forest operations.
+Confirmation of Legality and Traceability Commutation based on a dde dingence system (DDS) for of Legality and Sustainability of Wood and Wood Products established by Japan's Forest Agency Confirmation of basic information relating to forest operations.
 Information examples include compliance with laws and regulations, tree species, and whether forest certifications have been obtained.
-Document verifications are performed on a vessel-by-vessel basis to ensure that the area where the wood was harvested and the supplier of the wood are in compliance with relevant laws, and that no illegally harvested wood is included.
+Document verifications are performed on a vesselby-vessel basis to ensure that the area where the wood was harvested and the supplier of the wood are in compliance with relevant laws, and that no illegally harvested wood is included.
 On-site checks by employees assigned to local offices Questionnaires and local interviews (Every effort is made to enhance traceability by confirming compliance with statutory requirements regarding forest management, tree species, and the acquisition of forest certifications.
-In fiscal 2017, it was determined, based on questionnaire responses and shipping and other documents provided by each supplier, that no illegally harvested woodchips or pulp were procured from overseas suppliers.
+X In fiscal 2018, it was determined, based on questionnaire responses and shipping and other documents provided by each supplier, that no illegally harvested woodchips or pulp were procured from overseas suppliers.
 Confirmation of sustainability Based on information from sources such as results of supplier surveys and local interviews, the following has been confirmed.
 Policies or systems have been established for addressing human rights and labor matters.
 Social contribution initiatives have been undertaken to improve relations with local communities.
 Biodiversity surveys have been conducted.
 Areas requiring special consideration to protect biodiversity have been identified and logging and forest management activities have been modified appropriately.
-Independent Audits The following have been implemented for all procured wood resources. • Annual audits by the Japan Paper Association's illegal logging monitoring project. • Annual risk assessments based on the due diligence system of the Programme for the Endorsement of Forest Certification (PEFC), a Forest certification organization.
+Independent Audits The following have been implemented for all procured wood resources.
+Annual audits by the Japan Paper Association's illegal logging monitoring project.
+Annual risk assessments based on the due diligence system of the Programme for the Endorsement of Forest Certification (PEFC), a Forest certification organization.